matextech/matsplash-financial-calculator/README.md

 ## Data Storage

-All data is stored locally in your browser using IndexedDB.
+All data is stored in a SQLite database managed by the backend API server.
 This means:
-- No server required
+- Centralized data storage on the server
-- Data stays on your device
+- Data persistence across browser sessions
-- Fast and responsive
+- Secure authentication and authorization
-- Works offline

-**Note**: Clearing browser data will delete all stored information.
-Consider exporting important data regularly.
+- Multi-user support with role-based access
+- Reliable data integrity with database constraints

+**Note**: The database file (`database.sqlite`) is stored in the `server` directory.
+Make sure to back up this file regularly for data safety.

 ## Cost Structure